customer7/ncn/src/site/notes/Notes/Score, RCVS2 for Reversible Cerebral Vasoconstriction Syndrome.md

 ## Scoring System

-You can use the online calculator here: [RCVS₂ Score for Reversible Cerebral Vasoconstriction Syndrome - MDCalc](https://www.mdcalc.com/calc/10347/rcvs2-score-reversible-cerebral-vasoconstriction-syndrome)
+You can use the online calculator here: [MDCalc](https://www.mdcalc.com/calc/10347/rcvs2-score-reversible-cerebral-vasoconstriction-syndrome)

 - Recurrent or single thunderclap headache
 	- Absent: 0